flora515/sarcasm-project-report/README.md

 - Present the findings from your experiments, supported by visual or statistical evidence
 - Discuss how these results address your main research question.

-### Sarcasm Detection
+### Model Performance

 - plot: metrics table
 ![roberta matrix](figures/roberta_matrix.png)
 ![linear regression matrix](figures/linreg_small.png)

-The evaluation of the fine-tuned model suggests that it performs better than a simpler linear regression model, while maintaing a balance between precision and recall.
-Still, it produces a significant amount of misclassifiations.
+The fine-tuned RoBERTa model achieved an overall accuracy of 78% on the validation set, which demonstrates a robust capability in distinguishing between sarcastic and non-sarcastic Reddit comments.
+A comparison with the linear regression results suggests that the fine-tuned model performed better, increasing the accuracy by about 5%, while maintaing a balance between precision and recall.
+Still, it produces a significant number of misclassifications.
+The balanced F1-scores across both classes (0.78 for both) suggest that the model performs consistently well for both sarcastic and non-sarcastic comments, without a significant bias towards one class.

+### Sarcasm Detection in Webis-TLDR-17

 First, we tested classifying both, the TLDRs and full posts in the Webis-TLDR-17 data.
 As shown in figure xxx, we found a higher rate of sarcasm when we classified the TLDRs compared to when we classified the full comments.

 ![tldr vs full comments](figures/sarc_rates_tldr_full.png)

 After inspecting the results of both, we suspected an overclassification of sarcasm in the TLDRs and decided to keep results for the full posts.
 The model classified xxx comments as sarcastic and xxx as non-sarcastic.

-### Analysis of Sarcasm in Webis-TLDR-17
+### Sarcasm Analysis

 The expression that were characteristic for the sarcastic compared to the non-sarcastic comments are visualized in figure xxx.